-Bushfires can occur at any time, throughout Australia, although generally a region will be at greatest risk at a specific time of the year.
-This means we need to be prepared all year round.
+Bushfires can happen at any time in Australia, although some areas will be at higher risk at a specific time of the year.
+It's important to be prepared all year round.

-If you live, work or travel near bushland, grassland or farmland, you could be at risk, but even if you aren't that close, you could still be in danger if a fire breaks out.
-This is because when there is a bushfire, embers can travel for many kilometres.
-In fact, most houses suffer damage during a fire because embers have travelled from an outbreak elsewhere.
+If you live, work or travel near bushland, grassland or farmland, you could be at risk of a bushfire.
+Even if you aren't that close, you could still be in danger if a fire breaks out, because embers from a bushfire can travel for many kilometres.
+Many houses suffer damage during a fire because embers have travelled from an outbreak elsewhere.